She Devil 5 at Macro Museo d'Arte Contemporanea Roma

 Act / OUT thematizes a variety of individual artistic acts in public space that evoke a persistent belief in the individual story.
 As gestures of subjective opposition they insert disconcerting moments into our daily, economically optimised procedures.
 Sediments on film, photo, in installation or drawing, show how the actions attract and repel, how they take shape in an interplay between beauty and subversion.

-” that are inspired to intervene by political motives, metaphorical narratives or personal impulses.
+Sometimes in danger of being overshadowed by the recent attention for more conspicious urban interventions, there are artistic actions with a rather subtle, ambivalent tone using public space as their point of departure.
+Recognizing the public sphere as a diverse and agonistic discursive state, the exhibition assembles a varietyof approaches to “act out” that are inspired to intervene by political motives, metaphorical narratives or personal impulses.
 Aiming to blur the all too obvious imagery that determines our public sphere as well as our collective memory, the works range from playful and touching to the absurd and confronting.
 Therewith the artists introduce different perspectives on the current state of affairs.
 They stage exemplary situations that, in the act as well as transported to the exhibition room, both confront and

 ensnare their public.